grafana/agent/docs/sources/flow/_index.md

 {{< param "PRODUCT_NAME" >}} is a [distribution][] of the OpenTelemetry Collector by Grafana Labs.

 Each distribution offers a different collection of components and capabilities.
-{{< param "PRODUCT_NAME" >}} is a distribution that includes dozens of OpenTelemetry-native [components][] from the OpenTelemetry project and introduces new capabilities such as programmable pipelines, clustering support, and the capability of sharing pipelines around the world.
+As a distribution, {{< param "PRODUCT_NAME" >}} includes dozens of OpenTelemetry-native [components][] from the OpenTelemetry project and introduces new features such as programmable pipelines, clustering support, and the ability to share pipelines around the world.

 In addition to being an OpenTelemetry Collector distribution,
 {{< param "PRODUCT_NAME" >}} also includes first-class support for the Prometheus and Loki ecosystems, enabling pipelines to mix-and-match as needed.